The Climate-Integrated Enterprise

 Climate-related pressures now affect cost, resilience, supply chains, infrastructure, regulation, capital access and competitiveness.
 They are business issues, not only environmental ones.

-Planning has not fully adapted
+Planning has not caught up

 In many organisations, climate is still handled through separate sustainability, risk or reporting processes, rather than built into the systems that shape strategy, capital allocation and delivery.

-Planning blind spots become business risks
+Blind spots become business risks

 What Needs to Change

-The practical work is to identify where climate-related risks, constraints and opportunities are not yet entering core decisions, then adjust the planning processes, decision points, governance forums and delivery routines that shape business performance.
+Climate integration requires practical changes to how strategy is developed, investment is assessed, governance works and delivery is managed.
+The work is to identify where climate and resource pressures are not entering core decisions, then adjust the planning processes, governance forums and delivery routines that shape business performance.

 Diagnose